 On August 1, 2014, the Corporation completed the Stars Interactive Group Acquisition, which was partly financed through the issuance of long-term debt, allocated into first and second lien term loans.
-Giving effect to a previously disclosed refinancing in August 2015 (the "Refinancing") and the Repricing, as at September 30, 2017, the first lien term loans consisted of a \$1.96 billion first lien term loan priced at LIBOR plus 3.50% (the "USD First Lien Term Loan") and a \in 392 million first lien term loan priced at Euribor plus 3.75% (the "EUR First Lien Term Loan" and, together with the USD First Lien Term Loan, the "First Lien Term Loans"), with 1.00% LIBOR and 0% Euribor floors, respectively, and each repayable on August 22, 2021.
-Also giving effect to the Refinancing, Repricing and Prepayments, as at September 30, 2017, the second lien term loan consisted of a \$95 million loan priced at LIBOR plus 7.00%, with a 1.00% LIBOR floor and repayable on August 1, 2022 (the "USD Second Lien Term Loan").
+Giving effect to a previously disclosed refinancing in August 2015 (the "Refinancing") and the Repricing, as at December 31, 2017, the first lien term loans consisted of a \$1.85 billion first lien term loan priced at LIBOR plus 3.50% (the "USD First Lien Term Loan") and a \notin 378 million seven-year first lien term loan priced at EURIBOR plus 3.75% (the "EUR First Lien Term Loan" and, together with the USD First Lien Term Loan, the "First Lien Term Loans"), with 1.00% LIBOR and 0% EURIBOR floors, respectively, and each repayable on August 22, 2021.
+Giving effect to the Refinancing,

+Repricing and Prepayments, as at December 31, 2017, the second lien term loan consisted of a \$95 million loan priced at LIBOR plus 7.00%, with a 1.00% LIBOR floor and repayable on August 1, 2022 (the "USD Second Lien Term Loan").

 As previously disclosed, on March 3, 2017, the Corporation completed the repricing and retranching of the First Lien Term Loans and amended the applicable credit agreement (collectively, the "Repricing").
-The Repricing included reducing the applicable interest rate margin on the First Lien Term Loans by 50 basis points to LIBOR plus 350 basis points with a LIBOR floor of 100 basis points and Euribor plus 375 basis points with a 0% Euribor floor, respectively, and retranching such loans by raising ε 100 million of incremental debt on the EUR First Lien Term Loan and using the proceeds to reduce the USD First Lien Term Loan by \$106 million.
+The Repricing included reducing the applicable interest rate margin on the First Lien Term Loans by 0.5% to LIBOR plus 3.5% with a LIBOR floor of 1% to EURIBOR plus 3.75% with a 0% EURIBOR floor, respectively, and retranching such loans by raising ε 100 million of incremental debt on the EUR First Lien Term Loan and using the proceeds to reduce the USD First Lien Term Loan by \$106 million.
 The Corporation and the lenders also amended the credit agreement for the First Lien Term Loans to, among other things, reflect the Repricing and waive the required 2016 and 2017 excess cash flow repayments (as defined and described in the credit agreement) previously due on March 31, 2017 and March 31, 2018, respectively.

-In addition to the Refinancing and Repricing, the Corporation also made the Prepayments during the three months ended September 30, 2017.
-For additional information on the Prepayments, see above under "Overview and Outlook-Third Quarter and Subsequent Developments-USD Second Lien Term Loan Prepayments".

-As a result of the Refinancing, Repricing and Prepayments, the Corporation realized aggregate savings of approximately \$4.6 million and \$9.8 million in interest expense for the three and nine months ended September 30, 2017, respectively.
+In addition to the Refinancing and Repricing, the Corporation also made the Prepayments during the year ended December 31, 2017.
+As a result of the Refinancing, Repricing and Prepayments, the Corporation realized aggregate savings of approximately \$6.5 million and \$16.3 million in interest expense for the three months and year ended December 31, 2017, respectively.